2023 Carl M. Buchholz Memorial Lecture with Akhil Reed AmarSeptember 21, 2023

 Karen Dougherty Buchholz, Alex Buchholz, and Julia Buchholz

 Sarah Bouchard, Michael Glatt, Lisa Kabnick and John McFadden, Rodger Levenson, Nancy and Morris W. Offit, Stephen and Debby Schwab, and Martha McGeary Snider

-Preeminent constitutional scholar and Yale University professor Akhil Reed Amar will join the Museum as the distinguished lecturer for the fifth Carl M. Buchholz Memorial Lecture.
-His talk will focus on his most recent book The Words That Made Us: America's Constitutional Conversation, 1760-1840, which provides a history of the American Constitution's formative decades.
+Preeminent constitutional scholar and Yale University professor Akhil Reed Amar joined the Museum on Sept.
+21, 2023, as the distinguished lecturer for the fifth Carl M. Buchholz Memorial Lecture.
+His talk focused on his most recent book The Words That Made Us: America's Constitutional Conversation, 1760-1840, which provides a history of the American Constitution's formative decades.

 About Akhil Reed Amar

 Akhil Reed Amar is the Sterling Professor of Law and Political Science at Yale University, where he teaches constitutional law at both Yale College and Yale Law School.
 His work has won awards from both the American Bar Association and the Federalist Society.
 He is the author of several books on constitutional law and history, including America’s Constitution: A Biography and America’s Unwritten Constitution.
 Amar’s books and articles have been favorably cited by Supreme Court justices across the spectrum in over 40 cases and he regularly testifies before Congress at the invitation of both Republicans and Democrats.